HealthInnovators/chatgpt-clone/README.md

 `npm install --legacy-peer-deps`

-#### In the .env.local file, add the Google Gemini API key, Blob token, and Postgres url
+#### Add variable to the .env.local file,

+- add the Google Gemini API key
+- Blob token, and
+- Postgres url

 #### Sync the database